 - A. Immediately upon completion of each gas well in northwest New Mexico, a shut in pressure test of at least seven days duration shall be made.
-This initial shut-in pressure shall be filed with the Division's Aztec Office on either Form C 122 or C-104. - B. Within 90 days after a well-first delivers gas to a gas transportation facility, the well shall have been tested in accordance with Section 1 of Chapter II of these rules, "Initial Deliverability and Shut In Pressure Test Procedures," and the results of the test filed in triplicate with the Division's Aztec office and one copy filed with the gas transportation facility to which the well is connected.
+This initial shut in pressure shall be filed with the Division's Aztec Office on either Form C 122 or C 104. - B. Within 90 days after a well first delivers gas to a gas transportation facility, the well shall have been tested in accordance with Section 1 of Chapter II of these rules, "Initial Deliverability and Shut In Pressure Test Procedures," and the results of the test filed in triplicate with the Division's Aztec office and one copy filed with the gas transportation facility to which the well is connected.
 This test is to be filed on Form C 122A.
-Failure to file said test within the aboveprescribed 90 day period will subject the well to the loss of one day's allowable for - eachday the test is late. - 1.
+Failure to file said test within the above-prescribed 90 day period will subject the well to the loss of one day's allowable for eachday the test is late. - 1.
 If the newly first delivered well is an infill well on a proration unit, the old well on the unit is not required to be tested provided it has a valid test on file for the current proration year.
 Testing of the old well follows the regularly assigned test year for the pool in which the wells are located.
 The new well is required to be tested annually until at least three annual tests are on file and then the well is to be tested biennially with other wells in that pool. - 2.
 If the newly first delivered well is an infill well on a proration unit and the old well on the unit is "exempt," the old well is to be tested along with the new well for the Initial and Annual Deliverability and Shut In Pressure Test.
 The old well will lose its "exempt" classification pool.
-The new infill well is required to be tested annually until at least three annual tests are on file and then the well is to be tested biennially with other wells in that pool. - C. The requirements for Initial Tests and Annual or Biennial Deliverability and Shut-In Pressure Tests and the notification requirements and scheduling of such tests which apply to newly completed wells shall also apply to recompleted wells.
+The new infill well is required to be tested annually until at least three annual tests are on file and then the well is to be tested biennially with other wells in that pool. - C. The requirements for Initial Tests and Annual or Biennial Deliverability and Shut-In Pressure Tests and the notification requirements and scheduling of such tests which apply to newly completed wells shall also apply to recompleted wells. - D. Any tests taken for informational purposes prior to pipeline connection shall not be recognized as official tests for the assignment of allowables.